Fret Not

 T = “Tangible and meaningful benefits”

-Always treat your relationships with fair and reasonable expectations at the appropriate time, and never lose sight of the outcome and the longer-term tangible and meaningful benefits you may derive from them.
+Always approach your relationships with fair and reasonable expectations, at the right time, and don’t lose sight of the outcomes and long-term benefits they may bring.

 What is reasonable?
-If you have your reasons, others have theirs too.
-It is therefore reasonable to set aside differences and come to a win-win consensus in order to build the relationship.
-This is to remind us to be logical in our thought processes.
+Understand that just as you have your reasons, others have theirs too.
+Reasonableness involves setting aside differences to reach a win-win consensus in order to build strong relationships.
+It reminds us to think logically.

 What are fair and reasonable expectations?
-You should expect imperfections in your relationships on the basis that no one is perfect in this world.
-It is unfair and unreasonable to expect more from others in your relationships when they are facing limitations that will need your participation to overcome.
-The consequence of not doing so will harm the growth of the relationship.
-This is to remind us that we have to be proactive in our approach to build great relationships.
+Expect imperfections in your relationships, as no one is perfect.
+It is unfair and unreasonable to demand more from others when they are facing limitations that require your support.
+Failing to recognise this can harm the relationship’s growth.
+This reminds us to be proactive in nurturing great relationships.

-What is never to lose sight?
-It is keeping your vision of your relationships keenly in mind.
-It is the compass to your long-term emotional well-being, stability, and fulfillment.
-This is to remind us to stay focused on building relationships and to always share our vision with those in our relationships.
+What does it mean to not lose sight?
+Keep your vision for your relationships clear.
+This vision is crucial for long-term emotional well-being, stability, and fulfilment.
+Stay focused on building strong relationships, and always share your vision with those involved.

 What are the tangible and meaningful benefits of a relationship?
-It is the dissolution of Karma arising from the relationships in this life and/ or previous lives.
-It is to nurture and realise great relationships.
-This is to remind us to see relationships as an opportunity to learn and to stop the perpetuation of Karma between us and others.
+They involve the dissolution of Karma tied to relationships in this life and possibly past lives.
+Cultivating great relationships helps stop the cycle of Karma between you and others.
+This reminds us to view relationships as opportunities for growth and spiritual progress.